War Resisters' International: History

+The Internationale der Kriegsdienstgegner/innen (IDK) is a German section of War Resisters' International.
+It is an organization of anti-militarists, pacifists and conscientious objectors.
+The office of the IDK is located in Berlin-Hermsdorf (until March 2005 in the Mehringhof).
+The IDK archive is located in the Archive active (Hamburg).
+It was established in 1947, in Hamburg, as the successor of the Bundes der Kriegsdienstgegner (BdK), which continued the tradition of the radical Kriegsdienstgegner society.
+Theodor Michaltscheff was a founding member and IDK chairman.

 During the Cold War, WRI consistently sought out war resisters in the Soviet bloc: first individuals, and later groups.
 After the 1968 invasion of Czechoslovakia, WRI organised protest demonstrations in four Warsaw Pact capitals.

 Daniel Ellsberg's attendance at a talk by Randy Kehler (as Kehler was preparing to submit to his sentence for draft resistance) at the WRI's 13th Triennial Meeting, held at Haverford College in August 1969, was a pivotal event in Ellsberg's decision to copy and release the Pentagon Papers.
 (It was Ellsberg's release of the Pentagon Papers which led President Nixon to create a group of in-house spies, who undertook the ill-fated Watergate break-in, which led to Nixon's resignation).

 In 1971, when Pakistani troops were blockading what was then East Pakistan, WRI launched Operation Omega to Bangladesh.
 More recently, the International Deserters Network associated with WRI has offered support for people resisting the Gulf War of 1991 and, on a much larger scale, the wars in the Balkans, where it was also engaged with several other peace organisations in an experiment in international nonviolent intervention, the Balkan Peace Team.

 In 1988, a WRI advert was cited as one of the reasons for the seizure of an edition of the Weekly Mail in South Africa, after the banning of the local End Conscription Campaign.

 The WRI office in London has supported three programmes: work on conscientious objection, supporting nonviolent movements against war and countering youth militarisation.